Young Girls Think Politics Is A Man’s World

-Category: World Politics Hits: 10Mirya Holman, Tulane University; Angela L. Bos, The College of Wooster; J Celeste Lay, Tulane University; Jill S. Greenlee, Brandeis University, and Zoe M. Oxley, Union College In the United States, women express less interest in politics and run for political office at lower rates than men.
+Category: World Politics Hits: 18Mirya Holman, Tulane University; Angela L. Bos, The College of Wooster; J Celeste Lay, Tulane University; Jill S. Greenlee, Brandeis University, and Zoe M. Oxley, Union College In the United States, women express less interest in politics and run for political office at lower rates than men.
 These gaps threaten democracy because they distort representation: Women make up 26.7% of members of Congress and 31% of state legislators, despite making up 50.8% of the population.

 Read more https://crooksandliars.com/2021/10/young-girls-art-portrays-politicians-men